Nellipaka

-Nellipaka is a village in East Godavari district of the Indian state of Andhra Pradesh.
-It is located in Nellipaka mandal of Etapaka revenue division.
+Nellipaka is a village in Alluri Sitarama Raju district of the Indian state of Andhra Pradesh.
+It is located in Nellipaka mandal of Rampachodavaram revenue division.
 Nellipaka which also produces Red chillies with an output of approximately 25 tons of chillies per acre.
 Nellipaka is situated at the banks of River Godavari with population around 1600 people.

-Nellipaka, East Godavari.
-15 kms from Bhadrachalam Railway station.
+Nellipaka, Alluri Sitarama Raju district.
+56 km from Bhadrachalam Railway station.